AlttiRi/twitter-click-and-save/README.md

 `[twitter]`, not just `twitter`?
 The first character as a special character (not `a-zA-Z0-9`) separates the downloaded files with the userscript from other files with "usual" names.
 And it looks nice, like a common tag.

 Finally, "**—**" character.
 Probably, it's the best character for separating purpose.
-It just **one** character, you do not need to add extra spaces around it to make it looks good.
+It just **one** character _(UTF-16)_, you do not need to add extra spaces around it to make it looks good.
 It's a rarely used character, that makes parsing easier.

 _[@see `gallery-dl` config ↓](#gallery-dl-config)_